xplora-uk/demo-multicast-publisher/README.md

-# message-broadcaster-demo
+# multicast-publisher-demo

-demo for a message broadcaster
+demo for a multicast publisher

 ## requirements